 Odaiba is a popular entertainment area with modern offices and shopping centres.
 However, tucked away in a corner of Odaiba, a short distance from these modern shopping centres is the Odaiba onsen, Oedo-Onsen Monogatari.
-This is a onsen themed park which features an Edo-themed amusement area.
+This is an onsen-themed park which features an Edo-themed amusement area.

 Oedo-Onsen Monogatari is a short walk from the Telecom Center station on the Yurikamome line.
 Enter through a traditional-looking wooden building façade to enter the Odaiba onsen.